jimsyyap/tennisbuddy/README.md

 # tennis buddy

-- ?
-Why not like strava for tennis
+- Platform for rec tennis players in local to connect, play, and compete
 - golang back-end; vue.js front-end

 ## TODO

+- [ ] main.go is too big.
+Break it up into smaller files and folders
 - [ ] start with ladders ... build from there
 - [ ] create user
 - [ ] create user dashboard